pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 After a user deletes the `Backup` resource, the backup controller deletes the backup files and releases the storage space.

 As mentioned in the previous section, the backup controller creates a job when it receives the create event.
 Meanwhile, the controller adds a string (`tidb.pingcap.com/backup-protection`) to `finalizers` of the `Backup` resource, which signals that the resource needs special treatment when deleted.
 When a user deletes the `Backup` resource, the API server sets a value for the `metadata.deletionTimestamp` field.
 The backup controller then checks the clean policy of the `Backup` resource.
-If the clean policy isn’t `Retain`, the controller creates a clean job to delete the backup files and reclaim the storage space.
+If the clean policy isn't `Retain`, the controller creates a clean job to delete the backup files and reclaim the storage space.

 ### The restore controller